adielashrov/trust-ai-roma-for-llm/exact-count/README.md

 # RoMA - Exact Count

-The following instructions are for installing and executing the Exact Count alogithm on a linux/ubuntu machine with a GPU properly configured.
+The following instructions are for installing and executing the Exact Count algorithm on a linux/ubuntu machine.

-This tutorial assumes you have the CUDA driver 11.7 installed.

 ### Setting up the environment